Leek: The Queen of the Moorlands

 Leek was the home of James Brindley, the 18th Century millwright and canal engineer, and Brindley’s Mill and Museum is well worth a visit.
 The working corn mill, dating from 1752, has been restored to showcase the work of James Brindley and the history of milling.

-Around and about near Leek
+Around and About Near Leek

 Leek is situated on a hill in the beautiful Staffordshire Moorlands countryside, and is perfectly located for exploring the great outdoors.
 The town lies just south of an impressive gritstone edifice made up of The Roaches, Ramshaw Rocks and Hen Cloud.
 The rocks rise to 1,657 feet and are very popular with hikers, runners and climbers.